mehmetegeacican/CTracker/README.md

 ### Environment Variables

-You can reach the env variables from the docker-compose, while this is not a best practice For testing purposes, they were initially left visible.
+You can reach the env variables from the docker-compose.
+While leaving variables exposed is not a best practice, for this scenario they were initially left visible.
 The variables will later be changed and will be kept as secret variables later